ds-umass/GraphMini/README.md

 ./Experiments/queries.sh
 ```

-The "Queries" variable defines the queries to test.
-It takes inputs in (undirected) adjacency matrix format
+The `Queries` variable defines the queries to test.
+It takes inputs in (undirected) adjacency matrix format.

-The "QuerySizes" variable defines the number of vertex in each of the query patterns.
+The `QuerySizes` variable defines the number of vertex in each of the query patterns.

-The "GraphNames" defines the data graphs to run the experiments.
+The `GraphNames` defines the data graphs to run the experiments.
 Examples are given in the script.
+Notice that the default setting will run experiments on all the graphs, which can take a significant amount of time, you can modify the `GraphNames` to run experiments on graphs of interest only.

-The "TIMEOUT" defines the maximum amount of time before terminating a query.
+The `TIMEOUT` defines the maximum amount of time before terminating a query.
 Notice that some queries can run for a very long time (>24h).
 You can modify the "TIMEOUT" variable to change the upper bound of query execution time.
 GraphMini can finish most queries in less than 12 hours on a 32-core system.

 4. Reproduce the benchmark experiments: